foolishway/read-progress/README.md

-Assuming that you are reading a project write by go, you want to caculate your read progress, you can caculate by this tool.
+Assuming that you are reading a project written by go, you want to caculate your read progress, you can caculate by this tool.

 ### It print like this: